 debarba at utfpr dot edu dot br

-My research interests include quantum information process under the action of quantum thermaodynamic laws (quantum information and thermodynamics); indistinguishable particle foundations, more specifically fermionic quantum correlations and its role in quantum information and quantum computation (fermionic quantum information); quantumness in the perspective of local measurements and the emergence of classicallity.
-All those topics can be overlaped in one or another projects.
+My research interests include quantum information processes under the action of quantum thermodynamic laws (quantum information and thermodynamics); indistinguishable particle foundations, more specifically fermionic quantum correlations and their role in quantum information and quantum computation (fermionic quantum information); quantumness from the perspective of local measurements and the emergence of classicality.
+All those topics can overlap in one or another project.

 News